Frequently Asked Questions

 Every system we install is custom-built for your water chemistry, household demand, and plumbing layout, so costs can vary widely.

-That said, customers often find we are 20% to 65% lower than national brands like Moore or Culligan — while providing equipment that’s better tailored to their actual needs.
-For example, one family purchased a water softener from us for around $3,000 after receiving a $12,000 quote from Moore that included a lot of extras they didn’t actually need.
+That said, customers often find we are 20% to 65% lower than national brands- while providing equipment that’s better tailored to their actual needs.
+For example, one family purchased a water softener from us for around $3,000 after receiving a $12,000 quote from another company that included a lot of extras they didn’t actually need.
 In another case, we installed a custom sulfur system with water softener for $7,000, while another company quoted $12,000 for a less specialized setup.

 What ongoing maintenance is required for your systems?